MrPeanutButta/cx/README.md

 The Cx Virtual Machine (CxVM)
 --
 The Cx back-end is a very simple op-code, stack-based processor built from scratch which (very) loosely follows the JVM instruction syntax.
-CxVM instrucions can be directly emitted from within Cx source.
+CxVM instructions can be directly emitted from within Cx source.

 ``` cpp